mordachai/tactical-map/README.md

 It's a quality of life module, especially if you are running a _Theater of the Mind_ game, but want to solve combats more tactically.

-Check it out in action:
+Check it out in action, click the image to open the video:

 [![YouTube video](https://raw.githubusercontent.com/mordachai/tactical-map/dev/TacticalMapUpdate_snapshot.png 'Tactical Map Update')](https://youtu.be/uN3BWyXhWwU?si=1Ow4EEkvnG0Vhi63)

 ## Features